 The LIBRE Initiative and Americans for Prosperity Partner to Launch: "Potencial Americano" a Spanish version of AFP's Award-Winning Podcast

 ARLINGTON, Va., Dec.
-7, 2023 /PRNewswire-HISPANIC PR WIRE/ -- Today, The LIBRE Initiative, the country's largest grassroots organization committed to empowering Latinos through freedom-minded solutions, is partnering with Americans for Prosperity (AFP) to bring its American Potential podcast to Spanish-speaking audiences in the Latino community.
+7, 2023 /PRNewswire/ -- Today, The LIBRE Initiative, the country's largest grassroots organization committed to empowering Latinos through freedom-minded solutions, is partnering with Americans for Prosperity (AFP) to bring its American Potential podcast to Spanish-speaking audiences in the Latino community.

 Potencial Americano is a project of AFP, an advocacy and accountability organization that champions policies to expand freedom and opportunity.
 Potencial Americano uses AI voice translation to dub the podcast into Spanish bringing the stories of ordinary people achieving extraordinary feats to life.
 Potencial Americano showcases that the American Dream is attainable with freedom and opportunity.